thruthesky/easychat/README.md

   - And the new chat room is a group chat room and more members would invited (without creating another chat room).

 - Any user in the chat room can invite other user unless it is password-locked.
-- The `inviting` means, the invitor will create a user document in the `/easychat/{id}/users` collection with the uid of `invitee`.
+- The `inviting` means, the invitor will add the `invitee`'s uid into `users` field.
   - It is same as `joining`.
-If a user searches a chat room and by clicking the chat room, the user is going to enter or join the room.
-    - If the user has no document under `/easychat/{id}/users/{his-uid}`, then the user needs to create one and this is called `join`.
+If the user who wants to join the room, he will simply add his uid into `users` field.
+That's called `joining`.

 - Any one can join the chat room if `/easychat/{id}/{ open: true }`.
   - 1:1 chat room must not have `{open: false}`.